justsml/node-streaming-image-proxy/README.md

 #### Results: Un-buffered

-Using a 2022 MacBook Air, M2 chip, 24GB RAM.
+_Note:_ Testing on a 2022 MacBook Air, M2, 24GB RAM.

-When source images are limited to [600px](https://picsum.photos/600) we can hit 80/reqs/sec.
+When source images are [600px](https://picsum.photos/600) converting to `500px`, we can hit 80/reqs/sec.

-If the image size doubles to [1200px](https://picsum.photos/1200), the throughput drops to roughly 26-30/reqs/sec.

 ```sh
 ab -n 1000 -c 100 http://localhost:3000/img/614/3/500